zzyyzzzzy/Easy-Pic/README.md

 ### Pic Some app
-An react application that allows a user to search his/her favorite pictures
+An react application that allows users to search and download royalty-free pictures they like.